 Add a product by selecting them from the list or by typing their name.
 We recommend you set up products before creating sale quotes or sale orders.
 See Product and Service Management for more information.

 You can also create a new product from the Sale screen.
-Click Add a New item in the product dropdown field to be prompted for product details.
+Click Add a New item at the top of the dropdown list to be prompted for the new product details.

 Adding multiple product variants

 This option can be used to quickly add multiple product variants in a product family.